Health and Travel Alerts Learn More Left arrow

 Located on the western tip of the island, Fort Zachary Taylor predates the Civil War, having been constructed in 1845, and houses the world’s largest cache of Civil War armaments.

-The structure was used during the Civil War to defend the island from Confederate ships, and also in the Spanish-American war.
+The structure was used during the Civil War to defend the island from Confederate ships, and also in the Spanish-American War.

-You can join a free guided tour of the fort to see the cannons and gun ports, and get a feeling for the life of the soldiers that defended this tropical island.
-Come on the third weekend of the month and locals reenact scenes from history, bringing this impressive setting to life.
+You can join a free guided tour of the fort to see the cannons and gun ports, and get a feeling for the life of the soldiers who defended this tropical island.
+Come on the third weekend of the month and watch locals reenact scenes from history, bringing this impressive setting to life.

 Historic fort of Fort Zachary Taylor State Park